matteobarbera/mavlab_wiki_fork/introduction.md

 The page you are on now, is the MAVLab wiki.
 The idea is to provide a place where people can share and find often needed information.
 Whenever you do something (like calibration of a sensor, configuration of a router etc.) which is something that you or somebody else might need to do in the future again, it might be worth it to write it down so it is available for future reference.

 Editing the wiki is relatively straightforward.
 On the top right of this page you can find two buttons: press *Edit* to make changes to the page your currently on, or press *New Page* to start a new page.
 Formatting of the wiki must be done using Markdown, check [this page](https://guides.github.com/features/mastering-markdown/) to find out about all  important commands.
-Make sure to use *relative* links when referring to content contained in this wiki (../other_wiki_page).
+Make sure to use [relative links](relative-links-in-wiki) when referring to content contained in this wiki.

 ## Shared Calendars
 The MAVLab has two shared Google calendars that might be of interest, you can ask to be added depending on your needs: